Early Christian art and architecture

 Early Christian art and architecture adapted Roman artistic motifs and gave new meanings to what had been pagan symbols.
 Among the motifs adopted were the peacock, Vitis viniferavines, and the "Good Shepherd".
 Early Christians also developed their own iconography; for example, such symbols as the fish (ikhthus) were not borrowed from pagan iconography.

 Early Christian art is generally divided into two periods by scholars: before and after either the Edict of Milan of 313, bringing the so-called Triumph of the Church under Constantine, or the First Council of Nicea in 325.
-The earlier period being called the Pre-Constantinian or Ante-Nicene Period and after being the period of the First seven Ecumenical Councils.
+The earlier period being called the Pre-Constantinian or Ante-Nicene Period and the latter being the period of the First seven Ecumenical Councils.
 The end of the period of early Christian art, which is typically defined by art historians as being in the 5th–7th centuries, is thus a good deal later than the end of the period of early Christianity as typically defined by theologians and church historians, which is more often considered to end under Constantine, around 313–325.